laoshanxi/app-mesh/doc/USER_ROLE_DESC.md

 ### What is supported:

-> * App Mesh REST API have user permission control
+> * App Mesh REST API support user permission control
-> * App Mesh Command Line have user permission control
+> * App Mesh CLI (based on REST API) support user permission control
-> * Each REST API have permission definition
+> * Permission KEY is defined for each REST API
 > * Role list is configurable
 > * Each user can define a password and some roles
-> * All the user/role/permission is defined in json file
+> * All the user/role/permission can be defined in local json file and central Consul service
-> * user/role configuration support dynamic update by `systemctl reload appmesh`
+> * user/role configuration support dynamic update by `systemctl reload appmesh`, WebGUI and CLI
 > * User support metadata attributes for special usage
-> * User have user group
+> * User group is defined for a user
 > * App ownership permission can define group permission and other group permission

 ### What is **not** supported:
-> * N/A
+> * One user can only define one user group

 ### User and Role configure json sample